The Conflict at a Glance

 According to Russia’s Anti-Terrorism Committee, top al-Qaeda militant Yusef Muhammed al Emirat (“Mohanned“), believed responsible for numerous terrorist attacks in Russia’s Northern Caucasus region, facilitated arms supplies to Islamist militants in the region.
 He was killed in April 2011 by Chechen security forces.

 In 2011 Russian Prime Minister Dmitry Medvedev appointed Ramzan Kadyrov to a second term as Chechen President.
 The number of conflict deaths in Chechnya declined from year to year during Kadyrov’s second term, except for a slight increase in 2014 (Caucasian Knot).
 In 2013 Chechen militants took the fight against Russian forces to Syria, Iraq, and Ukraine.
+Associations between Chechen militants and IS have displaced the formerly dominant Caucasus Emirate.

 The government of Russia produces its own weapons and receives weapons from the United States and other NATO countries.
 Chechen forces receive their weapons illegally from Russia.
 Moscow has accused several states, including Saudi Arabia, of helping the Chechen fighters acquire arms.
 According to government reports, 25 rebel arms caches were captured in 2012.